Learning My Father’s Language

 In 1800, about half of a population of 5 million Irish people were Irish speakers.
 By 1851, only 23 percent of almost 7 million Irish could speak the language, but many of these were bilingual and preferred their children to speak English.
 From what I can tell, it is very likely that my mother’s Irish ancestors spoke Irish when they left Donegal for America.

-By the mid-19th century it was obvious English was the language of the future.
+By the mid-19th century, it was obvious that English was the language of the future.
 It was the language in which the state and the courts operated on Irish people.
 English was the language of education; Irish was banned in the national school system.
 It was the language in which Irishmen found opportunity and freedom in the British Empire and America.

 And so Irish was kicked down from its perch.
-It was once a high-status language with bards and monks guarding it.
+It was once a high-status language, with bards and monks guarding it.
 Now it was the language of the poor.
 Even Irish speakers, if they had the most rudimentary English, would sometimes choose never to speak Irish to their children.
 These parents purposely deprived their children of the intimacy of a common household language in order to give them economic opportunity.

 Despite all this, by the late 19th century, some Anglo-Irish elites, like the descendants of Vikings many centuries before them, found themselves adopting the Irish language as part of their identity.
 One of these men was Douglas Hyde, a Protestant who saw that previous efforts at Irish national self-assertion were entirely deficient in their appreciation of culture.
 “Just at the moment when the Celtic race is presumably about to largely recover possession of its own country, it finds itself deprived and stript of its Celtic characteristics, cut off from its past, yet scarcely in touch with its present,” he wrote.
 For Hyde, as for so many others, the Irish language was a romantic endeavor.
 It was a way of enacting their Irishness that went some ways beyond the grubby transactionalism of liberal societies.